 The story behind our move from city to country

-This is the first in a new series of featured Painted Stories.
-These are painted portraits of a home, business, or place that is important to someone and the story that accompanies it.
+Painted Stories are painted portraits of a home, business, or place that is important to someone and the story that accompanies it.
 I hope you will love seeing the spaces that are important to people, learning a part of their story, and seeing it in painted form.
-I thought for this first post, why not start with myself?
+This is a portrait of our new home and small farm in the Annapolis Valley, Nova Scotia.

 It is high time I share with you what I’ve been working so hard on in the background here.
 A few months ago, we bought a patch of land and old farmhouse in the Annapolis Valley, Nova Scotia.
 We have plans to turn it into a colour farm and dye garden.